nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 A project often depends on third-party libraries.
 Managing these _dependencies_ can be automated using Gradle.
 For example, Gradle can download the dependencies automatically, which is better than these alternatives.<br>
+PrettyTime is another library which is used for time formatting.
 a.
 Include those libraries in the repo (this bloats the repo size)<br>
 b.
 Require developers to download those libraries manually (this creates extra work for developers)<br>
-PrettyTime is also used for time formatting.

 <!-- @@author A0153467Y-->
 ## Appendix A : User Stories